Baylor University Logo (BU Logo)

 The seal is made of concentric circles of different sizes assembled into a whole.
 Among them, there are thin and wide strips containing important information.
 In the center, there is a five-pointed star.
 Thanks to one-sided shadows, it looks voluminous.
 It is surrounded by a motto in Latin: “Pro Ecclesia, Pro Texana.”
 It is executed in a classic serif font and is separated by four bold dots, two on each side.

-It is followed by a thin delimiting ring of dark green color.
-Behind it is a wide margin with the date and place of the founding of the university.
+A thin delimiting ring of dark green color follows it.
+Behind it is a wide margin, including the date and place of the university’s founding.
 This word combination is executed in a grotesque style.
-Then follows a double line and the name “Baylor University.”
+Then, a double line follows, and the name “Baylor University.”
 In font, it echoes the inscription in the center of the seal.
 The frame looks like a tightly twisted rope.
-This seal is used to mark documents, orders, diplomas, and everything related to the academic and administrative process.
+This seal marks documents, orders, diplomas, and everything related to the academic and administrative process.

 Font and Colors

-All three of Baylor University’s marks of identity (seal, academic emblem, and athletic logo) are uniform in color: they use the color green.
+All three of Baylor University’s identity marks (seal, academic emblem, and athletic logo) are uniform in color: they use the color green.
 In addition, the athletic department emblem and the university-wide symbol include the same acronym on the diagonal.

 The word logo uses lettering in the traditional American Goudy Oldstyle font.
 The university’s signature colors are green and gold.

 The university’s soccer team has been in existence since 1898.
 Competes in Division I FBS as a member of the Big 12 Conference.
-Since 2014, it has played its home games at McLane Stadium Arena.
+Since 2014, it has played its home games at McLane Stadium.
 The team’s head coach is Matt Rhule.

 The coach of the women’s team is Kim Mulkey.
 The women’s basketball team won the NCAA Division I Women’s Basketball Championship in 2005.
 The men’s team suffered a scandal in 2003 but still managed to win three straight series (2008, 2009, and 2010).